Who Can Vote by Mail?

 Any qualified registered Union County Voter is entitled to vote a vote by mail Ballot.

 Requesting a vote by mail Ballot (F.S.101.62)

 A Vote by mail ballot may be requested for a specific election or for all elections.
-(NEW) Vote by mail Ballot requests are good through two (2) regularly scheduled general elections.
+(NEW) Vote by mail Ballot requests are good through one (1) year.
 The request can be made in person, by mail, by telephone, or on this website.
 Only the voter or a designated member of his or her immediate family or legal guardian can request an absentee ballot for the voter.
 Immediate family means the voter's spouse, the parent, child, grandparent, or sibling of the voter or of the voter's spouse, or legal guardian.
 A request from the voter must include the following information:

 - The name of the voter for whom the ballot is requested.

 - The voter's Drivers License (if available).